Rednex

-Rednex is a Swedish musical group whose style is a mix of American country music and modern Eurodance, with their appearance and stage names taking inspiration from the American redneck stereotypes.
-The band originally consisted of the lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).
+Rednex is a Swedish musical group whose style is a mix of country music and eurodance, with their appearance and stage names taking inspiration from American redneck stereotypes.
+The band has gone through multiple lineup changes throughout its existence and none of the original members remain in the band.
+The band originally consisted of lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).
 Pat Reiniz (Patrick Edenberg) also served as the band's producer.

-The band has gone through multiple lineup changes throughout its existence, with none of the members having an uninterrupted tenure.
+The name "Rednex" was chosen as a deliberate misspelling of the word "rednecks".

-The group enjoyed success throughout the 1990s with novelty hits such as "Cotton Eye Joe", "Old Pop in an Oak", "The Spirit of the Hawk" and "Wish You Were Here", which often topped the charts in several European countries.
+The group enjoyed success throughout the 1990s and early 2000s, with the novelty songs "Cotton Eye Joe" (1994), "Old Pop in an Oak" (1994), "Wish You Were Here" (1995) and "The Spirit of the Hawk" (2000) all reaching #1 in several European countries.
+"Cotton Eye Joe" was the group's only U.S. hit; it reached number 25 on the Billboard charts in March 1995.

 Band history

 1994–1995: Formation and Sex & Violins

+Rednex was the idea of Swedish producers Janne Ericsson, Örjan "Öban" Öberg, and Ranis Edenberg, Edenberg was inspired by a version of "Cotton-Eyed Joe" by Ricky Scaggs, added bass and a dance beat, and titled the remix "Cotton Eye Joe".
+They hired a band as a subcontractor to record the song.
+After a year, they played the remix for Martin Dodd.
+Over the first few years, Edenberg and his friends earned 40 to 50 million Swedish kronor.

-Rednex was initially the brainchild of Swedish producers Janne Ericsson, Örjan "Öban" Öberg, and Patrick Edenberg, who decided to try mixing American country and folk with modern dance and pop music.
-The name "Rednex" was chosen as a deliberate misspelling of the word "rednecks".
-The band originally consisted of the lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).
+The band originally consisted of lead singer Mary Joe (Annika Ljungberg), alongside Bobby Sue (Kent Olander), Ken Tacky (Arne Arstrand), Billy Ray (Jonas Nilsson) and Mup (Patrick Edenberg).

-In 1994, Rednex reworked the traditional folk song "Cotton-Eyed Joe", retitled "Cotton Eye Joe", as a eurodance track, which became an international hit single.
-Edenberg was soon replaced by BB Stiff (Urban Landgren) after the "Cotton Eye Joe" release.
+Edenberg was replaced in the band by BB Stiff (Urban Landgren) after the "Cotton Eye Joe" release.
 The group's debut studio album titled Sex & Violins followed, spawning several more hit singles including "Old Pop in an Oak" and the ballad "Wish You Were Here".
-However, "Cotton Eye Joe" remains the group's only U.S. hit as of 2022 (#25 on the Billboard charts in March 1995).
-Two more tracks of the album, "Wild 'N Free" and "Rolling Home", have been released and became moderate hits.
-A promotional one-off single, the Nicole cover version "Ein Bisschen Frieden", has been released and labeled as "Collo Rossi" for the release.
+Two more tracks of the album, "Wild 'N Free" and "Rolling Home", were released and became moderate hits.
+A promotional one-off single, the Nicole cover version "Ein bißchen Frieden", was released and labeled as "Collo Rossi" for the release.

 1996–1997: Departure of Ljungberg and Riding Alone

-In 1996 Rednex were featured on the charity single "Children", as part of the supergroup "Hand in Hand for Children".
-Later female lead singer Ljungberg was fired, partly due to disagreements with the other band members and went on to pursue a solo career.
-The rest of the band took a break from live performance and started working on new material.
-In 1997, the remaining four men released one more single, "Riding Alone", out of Sex & Violins, two years after the previous release "Rolling Home".
+In 1996, Rednex were featured on the charity single "Children", as part of the supergroup "Hand in Hand for Children".
+That year, Ljungberg was fired partly due to disagreements with the other band members, and pursued a solo career.

+In 1997, the remaining four men released "Riding Alone", out of Sex & Violins, two years after the previous release "Rolling Home".
 Arstrand started a side project that same year called Explode, a progressive power metal band, and released the debut studio album Live Forever in Sweden.